peterarusanoff/Parking/NextSteps.md

 # Next Steps HLD for an Enterprise-Grade Solution

+## DEV EX and low hanging fruit

+    - airbnb eslint
+    - prettier
+    - husky
+    - Logging: DD, Sentry, (logging platform): Focus on traceability and linking context together
+    - Read only MCP for backend API, Admin and Agents can interact with data by typing questions?
+    - more structured rules around cursor

 ## Current Summary

-This application has Stripe payment facilitation, multi-tenant architecture, and basic occupancy tracking.
-This document outlines the path forward to transform this application into an enterprise-grade solution by mapping current operational lifecycles, identifying necessary enhancements, and establishing a comprehensive data architecture strategy.
+This application has Stripe, multi-tenant architecture, and basic occupancy tracking.
+This document outlines the path forward to transform this application into an enterprise-grade solution by mapping current operational lifecycles, identifying necessary enhancements, and establishing a architecture strategy.

 **Key Focus Areas:**